Our top tips for coping with fatigue in the hot weather

 Most of us look forward to the summer months of longer days and warmer weather.
 But when you're suffering with fatigue due to prostate cancer treatment, hotter weather can be difficult to cope with.

 Planning your day and pacing yourself is important when energy levels are low, especially in hot weather.
 Think about what you need to do and prioritise.
+Here are our top tips to help you manage.

 Cooling fans, cold showers and siestas